PDFSplitPages Step

 Let’s build and execute the “PDFSplitpagesDef” example.

-- Create a new process definition called “PDFSplitpagesDef” and open it in Designer mode.
+• Create a new process definition named “PDFSplitpagesDef” and open it in Designer mode.

-- Click the "PDFSplitpages" step to configure its "Required" properties.
+• Click the "PDFSplitpages" step to configure its "Required" properties.
 Provide a name for the step.
-Provide the source PDF file path.
+Provide the path to the source PDF file.
 Provide the variable or global reference to store the output file path.
-Select the output file type between PDF and PNG.
+Select the output file type (PDF or PNG).
 Click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-- Click the "PDFSplitpages" step to configure its "Optional" properties.
-Provide the scale factor for PNG output.
-Provide the page range value.
+• Click the "PDFSplitpages" step to configure its "Optional" properties.
+Enter the scale factor for PNG output.
+Enter the page range value.
 Click the Save button.
-Note: The scaling option is specified as a value.
-The input PNG always has a value of 1, which is equal to its original size.
-To make the image twice as large, you can set the scale to 2.
+Note: The scaling option is specified as a numeric value.
+The input PNG always has a value of 1, which equals its original size.
+To make the image twice as large, set the scale to 2.

-- Save the process definition, create a new instance, and then execute it.
+• Save the process definition, create a new instance, and execute it.
 Render the process instance.
 Click the process step to view its properties.
-The “PDFSplitpages” step should split each page of a PDF into a PDF or PNG file and store the file path information in the variable or global, as configured.
+The “PDFSplitpages” step should split each page of a PDF into a separate PDF or PNG file and store the file path in the variable or global, as configured.

 Definition Sample: